Kathmandu before and after the Humanitarian OpenStreetMap Team dived in.

 Use your OSM login at the HOT tasking manager

-Click “Instructions,” this will tell you what exactly you’re looking for – roads or footpaths etc.
+Click “Instructions,” to see exactly you’re looking for – roads or buildings, etc.

 Pick a square to map, which will lock it out from other contributors.
 It stays locked for two hours and if you don’t finish in that time frame, it’s unlocked for others to work on.

 Hmmm.
 Does your map look like a giant, shape-shifting mold patch?
-Hit the “settings” top right and pump up the brightness to 100 percent.
-Also check that the aerial imagery is set to “Bing,” HOT maps cannot use any of the other options.
+Hit the “settings” top right and pump up the brightness to 100 percent, Erle advises.
+Also check that the aerial imagery is set to “Bing;” HOT maps cannot currently use the other options.

 Zoom in on your square (highlighted in hot pink) and start mapping.

-Let me know in the comments if you try it and how you get on!
+Let me know in the comments how you get on!